A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Methods

 A pressure difference across the valve drives the simulations.
-This is prescribed as a uniform body force in the $z$ direction, which is equivalent to prescribing the pressure difference directly via a change of variables.
+This is prescribed as a uniform body force in the $z$ direction of the form $\mathbf d = (0,0,\Delta p/H)$, where $H$ is the height of the domain and $\Delta p = p_{ao} - p_{lv}$ is the difference between the aortic and left ventricular pressures.
+This is equivalent to prescribing the pressure difference directly at the top and bottom of the domain via a change of variables (See Appendix \ref{appendix_pressure}.)
+Using a periodic domain avoids the ``open-boundary instability'' associated with flow reversal at boundaries \cite{CNM:CNM2918}.
+Approaches to correct this instability on a non-periodic domain are not always reliable when the sign of flow oscillates rapidly during valve closure, whereas with a periodic domain, this effect is removed entirely.
 The value of the aortic pressure is determined by the dynamics of a Windkessel or rcr (resistor capacitor resistor) lumped parameter network.
 The aortic pressure is governed by the ordinary differential equations

 where $P_{ao}$ is the prescribed aortic pressure, $P_{wk}$ is the pressure in the Windkessel, $Q_{ao}$ is flow through the aortic valve, $R_{p}$ is proximal resistance, $R_{d}$ is the distal resistance and $C$ is the capacitance \cite{kim2009coupling,Griffith_aortic}.
 The flow target, $Q_{mean}$ is set to 6.1 L/min, slightly higher than the nominal mean flow of 5.6 L/min, to account for some extra resistance from the flow straightener.
 We target a pressure of 120 mmHg in systole for approximately 40\% of the cardiac cycle and 80 mmHg in diastole for approximately 60\% of the cardiac cycle.
 The mean pressure is set to be be a weighted average of the systolic and diastolic pressures, giving $P_{mean} = 96$ mmHg.
 The total resistance is then computed as $R_{total} = P_{mean} / Q_{mean}$.
 The ratio of the proximal to distal resistors is taken to be $0.064$ \cite{laskey1990estimation}.
 This gives proximal resistance $R_{p} = 76.81$ s dynes cm$^{-5}$ and distal resistance $R_{d} = 1182.10$ s dynes cm$^{-5}$.
 To tune the capacitance, we select an early diastolic pressure of $P_{1} = 100$ mmHg, since the pressure drops from systolic pressure in closure, an end diastolic pressure of $P_{2} = 80$ mmHg, and the predicted time as $t$ as the time in diastole.
 Assuming perfect closure during diastole so $Q_{ao} = 0$, equation \eqref{rcr_ode} has an exact exponential solution.
 We substitute these values into the exact solution to obtain